CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 5. Notice the **unmonitored resources**, The unmonitored resources indicates if there are resources with Log Analytics agent deployed but with health issues.
 Since we enabled the auto-provisioning in the previous module, all existing VMs are covered and connected = monitored.

 6. Use the **Filter by name** box to search for **linux**.
-You should now see a filtered view containing your desired resource: *asclab-linux*
+You should now see a filtered view containing your desired resource: **asclab-linux**

 7. Hover on the **recommendations** column to see a tooltip with the active recommendations.
-You should expect to see **active vs total recommendations** – these are the recommendations you must attend.
+You should expect to see **Active-xx of xx Recommendations** – these are the active recommendations you must attend.

 ![linux-recommendations](../Images/linux-recommendations.png)